 Pulled pork is good refrigerated for 3-4 days, but two days is preferred since the texture suffers.

-โจ๏ธHow to reheat pulled pork.
+โจ๏ธHow to reheat pulled pork

 Reheat pulled pork on a sheet pan in an oven.
 Sprinkle with water, apple juice, or chicken broth (donโt overdo it).
-Cover tightly with foil and into the oven at 250ยฐ to 300ยฐ until hot.
+Cover tightly with foil and put it into the oven at 250ยฐ to 300ยฐ until hot.
 The time varies by how you shredded it and the amount on the trayโusually about 45 minutes in the oven.

 You can then turn the oven down (keep it covered) or transfer it to a crock pot on low to keep warm.
 I know that is not very exact, but you get the idea.